KrzysztofSobota/Price_predictions-data-from-Stooq.com-/README.md

 # Price_predictions-data-from-Stooq.com-

-Prediction of Polish Investment Funds (TFI) prices using GridSearchCV - in file 'stooq-standardCV' will be used cross-validation with train_test_split method.
+Prediction of Polish Investment Funds (TFI) prices using GridSearchCV - in file 'stooq-standardCV' will be used TimeSeriesSplit cross-validation method.

-Data for making these predictions were web-scrapping from CSV file in www.stooq.com site.
+Data for making these predictions were web-scrapping as CSV files from www.stooq.com site.